-- POWERFUL Operation cannot be used together with QUIET Operation.
-Priority is given to the function of whichever button is pressed last. - POWERFUL Operation can only be set when the unit is running.
-Pressing the operation stop button causes the settings to be canceled, and the "\" disappears from the LCD. - In COOL and HEAT mode
+- POWERFUL Operation cannot be used together with QUIET, or COMFORT Operation.
+Priority is given to the function of whichever button is pressed last.
+(This does not include QUIET operation.) - POWERFUL Operation can only be set when the unit is running.
+Pressing the operation stop button causes the settings to be canceled, and the "4" disappears from the LCD. - In COOL and HEAT mode